andamira/forandar/README.md

 	pub run forandar
 	```

-	You can activate the forandar command for global execution:
+	You can activate the `forandar` command for global execution from anywhere in your system:

 	```
 	pub global activate --source path ./
-	forandar
 	```

 2. **Activate the package.**